ChizKay/trial-milestone-project/README.md

 # EXPLORE IRELAND

 This is an interactive Website containing basic information about certain parts of Ireland that attract a lot of Tourists.
 The site has 2 pages and a link to an external site.
-Both pages are divided into two main sections (one conatining informtion about each County, and the other displaying the Map).
+Both pages are divided into two main sections (one containing informtion about each County, and the other displaying the Map).

 ## UX